comanoana/medstore/README.md

 -[]Table headers-[Drug name, Category, prospectus links, expiration date] -[x]a json file with drugs
 -[]design and structure in css
--[]a new column for edit and delete buttons
+-[]a new column for edit and delete buttons in Html -[x]new row with a save button in html
+-[]add functionality to the save/edit/delete buttons in js